philosophynietzschedemocracy

 Forgetting Freedom

-The Last Man’s horizon is short.
+The Last Man's horizon is short.
 He lives inside the present tense.
 He forgets that liberty is not a possession but a practice.
+And because he has forgotten, he cannot recognize the signs of its loss until it is already gone.

 Why It Often Doesn't Look Like Collapse

-Nietzsche’s contribution is to show the human material those processes require: citizens habituated to comfort, averse to responsibility, and emotionally exhausted by conflict—ready, finally, to be governed as a matter of administration.
+Nietzsche's contribution is to show the human material those processes require: citizens habituated to comfort, averse to responsibility, and emotionally exhausted by conflict—ready, finally, to be governed as a matter of administration.
+The scholar Yascha Mounk has identified "democratic deconsolidation" among younger generations who, having never experienced alternatives, no longer value democratic norms as essential.
+They prefer "non-conventional forms of participation" or express an "affinity for authoritarian rule"—not from malice but from the exhaustion Nietzsche diagnosed.

 Did Nietzsche Offer Any Antidote?